RNDr.

 mathematical analysis and evaluation of scintigraphic studies.

-When I finished the algorithms for the calculationderivation
+When I finished the algorithms for the calculation of derivation

 and integration of curves and mathematical functions, I

 demonstrated it with satisfaction to Prim.
-Kub, in anticipation
+Kuba, in anticipation

 of lively interest and a constructive discussion about the

 possibilities of practical use.
-However Dr.Kuba paused, then
+However Dr.Kuba paused for a

-you as hračičkování, but it would be better if you'd prefer
+interesting for you as toy, but it would be better if you'd

-was a kind of database, which were ahead it is clear that they
+prefer dedicated to what I commanded to you! " (It was a kind of database, which were ahead it is clear

-will be useless - our specialized computer technology was not
+that they will be useless - our specialized computer technology

 computer center for it, which was able to do it much better).
-At that time, Dr. Kuba had no idea that these
+At that time, Dr. Kuba had not recognize that these

 evaluation of scintigraphy ) , with which he then traveled at symposia at home and

-abroad and presented its at that time unique complexity.
-He then
+abroad and presented at that time unique complexity of this

-understood that it is sometimes better to leave the freedom
+system.
+He then understood that it is sometimes better to leave

 Note: I

-knew his father , who worked in Konica as a very
+knew his father, who worked in Konice as a very

 good general practitioner (line "Memories - interesting